traefik/traefik/docs/user-guide/swarm-mode.md

-This section explains how to create a multi-host docker cluster with swarm mode using [docker-machine](https://docs.docker.com/machine) and how to deploy Træfɪk on it.
+This section explains how to create a multi-host docker cluster with swarm mode using [docker-machine](https://docs.docker.com/machine) and how to deploy Træfik on it.

 The cluster consists of: